Azerbaijani banks buy more foreign currency at CBA's auction

 By Trend

-The demand from banks at the auction increased by 3.6 percent compared to the previous indicator and was fully met.
+The demand from banks at the auction decreased by 11.5 percent compared to the previous indicator and was fully met.

 At the end of the auction, the weighted average rate of the manat to the US dollar amounted to 1.7 AZN / USD.